Teacher of the Year

 The Teacher of the Year (TOY) program highlights the contributions of Catalina Foothills’ teachers and has the support of the CFSD Foundation.
 The program annually recognizes two exceptionally skilled and dedicated teachers from a group of 5 “Distinguished Educators”.
 Nominees are those who have gained the respect and admiration of students, parents and co-workers, and who inspire learning in students of all backgrounds and abilities.
 They play an active and useful role in their communities as well as in their schools, distinguishing themselves as leaders.

-Thank you to our Teacher of the Year Sponsors !
+Teacher of the Year Sponsors

-Congratulations to our 2018-2019 Teachers of the Year!
+Congratulations to our 2021-2022 Teachers of the Year!

 Congratulations to our Distinguished Educators!